ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2388"></a>
 #### Trace Flag: 2388
 Function: Changes the output of DBCC SHOW_STATISTICS.
 Instead of the normal Header/Vector/Histogram output, instead we get a single row that gives information related to whether the lead column of the stat object is considered to be ascending or not.
 This TF is primarily helpful in watching the state of a stat object change from “Unknown”, to “Ascending” (and potentially to “Stationary”).<br />
-Link: None
+Link: [SQL Server - estimates outside of the histogram - half-baked draft]

 <a id="2389"></a>